ShabbirHasan1/codex-helper/README_EN.md

 These fields form a **stable contract**: future versions will only add fields, not remove or rename existing ones, so you can safely build scripts and dashboards on top of them.

+When retries happen, logs may also include a `retry` object (e.g. `retry.attempts` and `retry.upstream_chain`) to help you understand which upstreams were tried before the final result.

 ### Optional HTTP debug logs (for 4xx/5xx)

 To help diagnose upstream `400` and other non-2xx responses, codex-helper can optionally attach an `http_debug` object to each log line (request headers, request body preview, upstream response headers/body preview, etc.).